BIRDS

 Bird Photography on the Miranda Foreshore

-The Miranda Foreshore is one of my favourite spots for bird photography.
-Located along the Shorebird Coast, just an hour from Auckland, it’s a fantastic place to see a wide variety of birds.
-The mix of mudflats and wetlands creates the perfect habitat for both native and migratory birds, making it a great spot to capture some amazing shots.
+The Miranda Foreshore is another of my favourite spots for bird photography.
+It is located along the Shorebird Coast, just an hour from Auckland.
+It’s a fantastic place to see a wide variety of birds.
+The mix of mudflats and wetlands creates the perfect habitat.
+Both native and migratory birds thrive here.
+It’s a great spot to capture some amazing shots.

-One of the things I love about Miranda is the chance to see large flocks of shorebirds, especially during migration season.
+I love Miranda for many reasons.
+One is the chance to see large flocks of shorebirds.
+This is especially exciting during migration season.
 Watching species like the bar-tailed godwit or the tiny wrybill in action is such a treat.
 It’s incredible to think about the long journeys some of these birds make to get here.